Schubert puzzles and integrability II: multiplying motivic Segre classes: Geometric interpretation of puzzles

 \subsection{Correspondences and (equivariant) cohomology, and dividing by the zero section}

-In equivariant cohomology, there is a handy trick: once one ``localizes'' to the fraction field $frac\ H^*_T$, to define our transforms it is enough for $M^T$ to be compact, since Stated more baldly, every class on $M$ is a $(frac\ H^*_T)$-linear combination of classes on $M^T$, and by expressing classes that way we can define the $\beta$-transforms of them.
-This is more than just a trick for computation: it can happen that the $\beta$-transform of a class in $H^*_T(M)$ does not lie in $H^*_T(N)$, but only in $(frac\ H^*_T) \tensor_{H^*_T} H^*_T(N)$.
+In equivariant cohomology, there is a handy trick: once one ``localizes'' to the fraction field $frac\ H^*_T$, to define our transforms it is enough for $M^T$ to be compact, since Stated more baldly, every class on $M$ is a $(frac\ H^*_T)$-linear combination of classes on $M^T$, and by expressing classes that way we can define the application of the $\beta$-transforms $\Upsilon_\beta$ to them.
+This is more than just a trick for computation: it can happen that $\Upsilon_\beta$ applied to a class in $H^*_T(M)$ does not lie in $H^*_T(N)$, but lies only in $(frac\ H^*_T) \tensor_{H^*_T} H^*_T(N)$.

 Consider now the situation of lemma~\ref{lem:zerosection}, with $X,Y$ compact complex.
 Their cotangent bundles carry $\CC^\times$-actions with compact fixed points, so as just explained lemma~\ref{lem:zerosection} gives us a commuting square